code-star/nope/README.md

 #### ValidationRule.test

 Combining validation rules like `composeWith` produces a union of errors.
-We can _either_ an error of this shape, _or_ an error of that shape.
+We can expect _either_ an error of this shape, _or_ an error of that shape.
 We can never get both errors at the same time.

-`ValidationRule.test` allows you to run multiple validation rules at the same time (producing possibly many errors) with the condition that neither of those validation rules return a value.
+`ValidationRule.test` allows you to run multiple validation rules at the same time (producing possibly many errors).
+Those validation rules are used purely for their errors.
+The values returned from the individual validation rules are discarded.

 #### `Numbers.fromNumber`